plone/plone.api/docs/group.rst

 Get group
 ---------

-To get a group by it's name, use :meth:`api.group.get`.
+To get a group by its name, use :meth:`api.group.get`.

 .. code-block:: python